GreenThumbs, Healthy Joints

 Green Thumbs, Healthy Joints is a program that provides West Virginia organizations the opportunity to perform community service by making gardening accessible to West Virginians with arthritis.

-Green Thumbs will provide qualifying groups with financial support between up to $1000 to help cover material costs for construction of raised beds and/or other accessibility modifications for gardens at senior centers, public parks and other locations.
+Green Thumbs will provide qualifying groups with financial support up to $1000 to help cover material costs for construction of raised beds and/or other accessibility modifications for gardens at senior centers, public parks and other locations.

 Green Thumbs will provide technical assistance and support for groups in identifying accessible gardening resources to meet the needs of their community.